Ansible Role monitoring_plugins

 monitoring_plugins__skip_package_versionlock

-By default, the version of the linuxfabrik-monitoring-plugins and linuxfabrik-notification-plugins are locked after installation.
+By default, the version of the linuxfabrik-monitoring-plugins are locked after installation.
 Setting this to true skips this step (and never unlocks the version pinning again).

 false